Skip to content

 Release Notes 1.7#

-The system requirements have changed. i-doit now needs a MySQL 5.6 or MariaDB 10 databbase engine.
-Please update your database platform before updating i-doit.
+The system requirements have changed. i-doit now requires at least MySQL 5.6 or MariaDB 10 as the database platform.
+Please update your database platform before performing the i-doit update.

-If you encounter any problems or difficulties, feel free to contact our support at support@i-doit.com.
-We are happy to assist you.
+If you have any questions or problems, please do not hesitate to contact our support at support@i-doit.com.
+We are happy to help.

 Search Index#

-Generally the search index gets updated automatically when making manual input or using import mechanisms.
+In general, the search index is automatically updated during manual input or imports.

 0 3 * * * /var/www/controller -u admin -p admin -i 1 -v -m search_index reindex

-If you encounter any problems or difficulties, feel free to contact our support at support@i-doit.com.
-We are happy to assist you.
+If you have any questions or problems, please do not hesitate to contact our support at support@i-doit.com.
+We are happy to help.

-This new objecttype has a new category called “Stack members” which contains all members of the stacking group.
+This new object type contains the "Stack Member" category, which hosts the members of the stacking group.

 VRRP/HSRP#